 Jungle Bells at San Diego Zoo

-The San Diego Zoo gets into the spirit of the holidays with Jungle Bells, a seasonal event filled with memorable experiences.
+The San Diego Zoo gets into the spirit of the holidays with Jungle Bells, December 13, 2019, through January 5, 2020.
+This seasonal event is filled with memorable experiences.
 Highlights include:

 - Special appearance by Santa